rahulrajpr/prepare-anytime/spark/conceptual/notes.md

 * reasonable write file sizes in spark ?
 * repartition(n) method and partitionBy(col) method in write method -- with parallellizm and partition pruning ?
 * parttion by numeber and partitoion by column how the output is orgsnized by the dierctory level ?
+* using maxRecordsPerFiles to control the size of the output file, but how can we existimate them properly ?